 |H||More than £320,000|

 Your council tax bill states which band applies to your dwelling.

-It is the Valuation Office that allocates the band for your dwelling.
-If you need to appeal against this band please contact the Valuation Office.
+It is the Valuation Office Agency (VOA) that allocates the band for your dwelling.
+If you need to appeal against this band please contact the VOA Office.

 A completion date is the date on which a newly constructed property becomes liable for council tax.
 In all cases the Council will inspect the property, and will issue a Completion Notice, up to three months in advance, if the property is complete or nearly complete.
 For more information please refer to our Completion Notice Policy.